scottshuynh/hdlworkflow/README.md

 ## How to run
 `hdlworkflow` can be run in command line and requires the following arguments:
-+ Simulator of choice.
++ EDA tool of choice.
 + Entity name of top level design.
 + Path to a file containing a list of all files used to simulate the top design file.

-A directory with the name of the chosen simulator will be created in the directory `hdlworkflow` is run.
-This directory will contain all output artefacts produced by the simulator and waveform viewer.
+A directory with the name of the chosen EDA tool will be created in the directory `hdlworkflow` is run.
+This directory will contain all output artefacts produced by the tool and waveform viewer.

 *Note*: All HDL will be compiled into the *work* library.